-Tablets & smartphones compliment a desktop environment.
+Tablets & smartphones complement a desktop environment.
 It doesn’t replace it.
-Along with enterprise customers who continue to use PCs mostly on a Windows environment, power users continue to also use PCs.
+Along with enterprise customers who continue to use PCs mostly in a Windows environment, power users continue to also use PCs.
 Upgrading your PC, to these users, generally does not mean purchasing a new system, it means upgrading obsolete components.
-Furthermore, individuals who use a computer to do anything more than watching videos, browsing websites, or sending quick emails, continue to utilize a PC for more advanced tasks.
-When designers, programmers, architects, musicians, videographers, and other creatives start turning to a tablet for their work, then we can say for certain that the PC market is in its deathbed.
+Furthermore, individuals who use a computer to do anything more than watch videos, browse websites, or send quick emails, continue to utilize a PC for more advanced tasks.
+When designers, programmers, architects, musicians, videographers, and other creatives start turning to a tablet for their work, then we can say for certain that the PC market is on its deathbed.

 Windows 8 adoption rate

-Windows 8 does not provide much increased value when compared to Windows 7.
+Windows 8 does not provide much-increased value when compared to Windows 7.
 To the casual user, the Metro interface seems confusing and lacks in value.
-It also provides little value when the number of touchscreens available for a PC are relatively small.
-Furthermore, Windows 8 to the casual user creates change.
+It also provides little value when the number of touchscreens available for a PC is relatively small.
+Furthermore, Windows 8 for the casual user creates change.
 We hate change.

 The future of tablets & smartphones

 Windows 8 seems to be the recognition by Microsoft that the future is in tablets & smartphones.
 Windows 8 provides a platform that can be used on tablets, smartphones, and PCs.
 Since the PC is still required by enterprise users, and power users, the traditional Windows environment still needs to exist.
 Since using any type of ‘advanced’ software requires the use of a PC, the Windows environment is still required.
 Windows 8 is the bridge between this new reality.
 Windows 8 also opens up a future of cross-platform beauty.
 An app that is developed on Windows 8 could be utilized on your PC, your tablet, and your smartphone.